History of Socotra: Etymology

-Prehistory

-It is unclear when and by whom Socotra was first settled.
-Oldowan stone tools were found in the area around Hadibo in 2008.

 Ancient history

-By the turn of the Common Era, Socotra was a crossroad of commerce based on the monsoon winds.
-This sea trade brought together people from the coasts of western Indian Ocean, Red Sea and East-Africa.
+By the turn of the Common Era, Socotra was on the crossroads of commerce based on the monsoon winds.
+This sea trade brought together people from the coasts of the western Indian Ocean, Red Sea and East-Africa, as well as the Mediterranean.
 Socotra contributed to this sea trade with tortoise shells and resins of Myrrh, Frankincense and dragon tree, highly prized as fragrant incense and widely used in medicine and cosmetics.

-But as per the fourth century, demand for the resins declined giving way to a cattle-breeding economy organized in pastoral tribes.
+From the fourth century, demand for the resins declined giving way to a cattle-breeding economy organized in pastoral tribes.

 Written sources

 In the late 2nd century BCE, Agatharchides recorded merchants from Potana, coming to the "Blessed Islands" (Socotra) to trade with Alexandrian merchants.

 The Periplus of the Erythraean Sea, a first-century CE Greek navigation aid describes Socotra as follows:

 The Weilüe, a Chinese historical text written in the third century CE states: